CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```ALLOWS_BODY_BLOCK``` Allows body blocks (arms and legs blocks) to trigger even while wielding the item with the flag.
 Used with small items like knives and pistols that do not interfere with the ability to block with your body.
 Only works if your current martial art allows body blocks too.
 - ```ALWAYS_TWOHAND``` Item is always wielded with two hands.
 Without this, the items volume and weight are used to calculate this.
-- ```BIONIC_WEAPON``` Cannot wield this item normally or use it in vehicle turret.
+- ```BIONIC_WEAPON``` Cannot wield this item normally.
 It has to be attached to a bionic and equipped through activation of the bionic.
 - ```DIAMOND``` Diamond coating adds 30% bonus to cutting and piercing damage.
 - ```MESSY``` Creates more mess when pulping.
 - ```NO_CVD``` Item can never be used with a CVD machine.